alexandermamaniy/hotel-coupon-app/README.md

 ### 👤 Users
 - Search coupons by title, discount, or hotel name.
 - Redeem coupons and automatically subscribe to future offers from the same hotelier.
-- View redeemed coupons, use them via unique codes, and receive real-time notifications.
+- View redeemed coupons, use them via unique QRcodes, and receive real-time notifications.

 ### 🏨 Hoteliers
 - Create, edit, and track coupon usage.